How Much Does App Development Cost?

 In either case, our design process starts with a schematic of how a user is meant to use the software — a so-called “user journey.”
 This helps us understand how many different screens an app will have, and thus how much overall work we’ll need to put into the design.
 This is the shortest part of the design process and is where we get a real sense of the scope of the design work.
 This phase typically takes around 3-5 hours.

 Next up, we create wireframes for the app based on the user journey.
 The wireframes have no frills and might use programmer art where real design assets might go.
 At this point, we flesh out how the application will look with the client by sketching out where the buttons, fields, text, and navigation will sit.

 This back-and-forth usually means that the wireframing stage takes around half that of the design: between 40 and 50 hours, give or take.

 After this scaffolding work is done, we can start working on the actual design of the elements we laid down in the wireframe.
 At that point, we begin considering things like the color choices, animations, fonts, and the overall “style” of the app.
 We try to always be mindful of the brand image the client is ultimately going for, and so this stage does require quite a bit of input from the client.

-Together, prototyping and designing an app take the bulk of the front-end time, at around 40-50 hours for each part.
+Together, prototyping and designing an application take the bulk of the front-end time, at around 40-50 hours for each part.
 After the design is done, a prospective client could be looking at between 80 to 120 hours of front-end work from start to finish.
-It’s also important to note that this estimate only accounts for a first-pass attempt.
+It’s also important to note that this cost estimate only accounts for a first-pass attempt.